vettich/parrotposter-wordpress-plugin/readme.txt

 You can convert tags from a news or product into hashtags to make them look more succinct on social networks

-**Customize the publishing time (Immediately/Delayed/Attempted time) 🕘** Customize the time for selective posting or auto-posting, for example selective news can be published at a scheduled time, and in the auto-posting template select to publish the news with a delay of 1-10 minutes
+**Customize the publishing time (Immediately/Delayed/Attempted time) 🕘** Customize the time for selective posting or auto posting, for example selective news can be published at a scheduled time, and in the auto posting template select to publish the news with a delay of 1-10 minutes

 **Adding UTM tags to links 🔗**
 Add UTM tags (utm_source, utm_medium, utm_campaign, utm_term, utm_content) to links and track traffic in analytics

 **Excluding duplicates when posting 😉**
-The plugin allows you to automatically exclude duplicate news and products from the site to social networks on a specific auto-posting template
+The plugin allows you to automatically exclude duplicate news and products from the site to social networks on a specific auto posting template

 **View the status of posts💡**
 View results and publication times along with links to social networks posts